-Jude Kelley is a chemistry professor with a keytar fetish, but he used to be a rocket scientist.
-Dan Amrich is a professional blogger with too many guitars, but he used to be a cartoon character.
+Jude Kelley is a research scientist with a keytar fetish, but he used to be a chemistry professor.
+Dan Amrich is a video game industry veteran with too many guitars, but he used to be a cartoon character.
 Everything you hear is their fault.

 Q: How did this happen?